 - 8.5.
 A team, which is qualified to take part in the second round, may only withdraw from the second round with permission of the Ground Jury.
 In this case the team will not receive prize money and will be placed according to its Score in the first round (see paragraph 9.1 below).
 It will not be replaced by another team. - 9.
-Placing and classification - 9.1.
+Placing and classification

+- 9.1.
 Classification of the teams not taking part in the second round is based on the total Penalties of the three best Athletes of each team in the first round.
 Teams with equality of Penalties are placed according to the combined Penalties and times of their best three athletes. - 9.2.
-Placing of teams after the second round is decided as follows:

-The total Penalties of the best three Athletes per team in the first round are added to the total Penalties of the best three Athletes per team in the second round.
+Placing of teams after the second round is decided as follows: - The total Penalties of the best three Athletes per team in the first round are added to the total Penalties of the best three Athletes per team in the second round. - 9.2.1.
+In case of equality of Penalties for the first place, there will be a jump-off in which one Athlete per team will participate.
+The Chef d'Equipe determines which member of their team will participate in the jump-off.
+Any one of the four team members, respectively three team members if applicable, may take part in the jump-off.